-- 6. Unsuccessful results of attempted articulation final exams will not be recorded on the student's college transcript.
-Records will be maintained in the Tech Prep office only. - 7.
-DO NOT REGISTER for any course that you are planning to articulate. - 8.
-A student must attempt articulation within two (2) years of completing high school. - 9.
-A student may attempt an articulation course one time only. - 10.
-A student may earn no more than 21 hours of credit through Tech Prep articulation by examination. - 11.
-A student cannot attempt articulation on courses previously completed in an attempt to raise their grades on those courses. - 12.
+- If the student passes the final exam the credits will be held in escrow until the student successfully completes an additional 3 semester hours of credit at JSCC.
+At that time the articulation credit will be added to the student's JSCC transcript. - Unsuccessful results of attempted articulation exams will not be recorded on the student's college transcript. - 3.
+A student must attempt articulation testing within two (2) years of completing high school. - 4.
+A student may attempt an articulation course one time only. - A student may earn a maximum of 21 hours of credit through articulation by examination. - A student cannot attempt articulation on courses previously completed in an attempt to raise their grades on those courses. - 7.
 The Articulation process is free for all eligible students.